More <

 When to Contact a Medical Professional

 Contact your health care provider if you feel overwhelmed by stress, or if it is affecting your health.
-Also call your provider if you notice new or unusual symptoms.
+Also contact your provider if you notice new or unusual symptoms.

 Reasons you may want to seek help are: